ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Autocomplete Ingredient Search

-Autocomplete a search for an ingredient.
+Autocomplete the entry of an ingredient.

 ### Example
 ```csharp